kartAI/CADAiD-webapp/api/README.md

 ## Testing

-To run pytests, make sure you are in the `fast_api` folder and then run:
+To run pytests, make sure you are in the `api` folder and then run:

 ```bash
 pytest